Student Organizations 2015-2016

 herNetwork is the BU women in business club which serves as a networking and mentoring group for motivated and passionate undergraduate BU female students.
 With their motto of “Women Mean Business”, herNetwork aims to build a strong and empowering community.
 Through discussion based meetings, speaker panels, workshop events and an annual Spring Conference they strive to inspire, connect and educate BU female students of all majors in order to help them start a successful career.
 For more information email firstname.lastname@example.org or visit the club’s website: hernetworkbu.wordpress.com

 Through presentations by speakers involved in business abroad, case studies, documentaries, and alumni study and work abroad experience, BUIBC works to enhance students’ understanding of the global economy and the nuances of international business.
 We also strive to provide as much information and preparation possible to members on how to prepare and succeed in international job market.
 You can find us in OrgSync under the name International Business Club and through our Facebook group.
 You can always contact us at email@example.com for more information.

 LOCK Honorary Service Society

-LOCK Honorary Society is the oldest student organization at SMG and was founded in 1924 by Professor Charles Stratton and Lyman Phillips on the belief that those who have the privilege of scholarship must share what they have gained.
+LOCK Honorary Society is the oldest student organization at Questrom and was founded in 1924 by Professor Charles Stratton and Lyman Phillips on the belief that those who have the privilege of scholarship must share what they have gained.
 LOCK members fulfill that responsibility by providing their peers with tutoring in all required Questrom courses and through other community service initiatives.
 Membership in LOCK is by invitation during the sophomore, junior, or senior years.